teuben/astr288p/lectures/Lecture9.md

 ## Homework assignments

-Next week, April 10, will be a homework assignment, due on Apr 17 before class!
+Next week, April 10, will be a homework assignment, notebook style, due on Apr 17 before class!

 The final homework will be your selection of a package from http://ascl.net (pick something you like as science, not something that looks easy).
 There will be in in-class discussion on the cases.
 This homework is due on May 8,